Computational-Plant-Science/pycyapi/README.md

 #### 1 File, 1 Container

-To configure the CLI to pull a file from the Data Store and spawn a single container to process it, use `kind: file` and `from: <file path>`:
+To pull a file from the Data Store and spawn a single container to process it, use `kind: file` and `from: <file path>`:

 ```yaml
 input: